-- Can the program scale up to use many processors? - What does that mean?
+- Can the program scale up to use many processors?

+- What does that mean?

-- How do we evaluate scalability?
+- How do we measure scalability?

 - How do we evaluate scalability goodness?

 - Comparative evaluation

 - If double the number of processors, what to expect?

 - Is scalability linear?

-- Use parallel efficiency measure - Is efficiency retained as problem size increases?
+- Is efficiency retained as problem size increases?

 - Apply performance metrics